HIKING: LOOPS & TRAILS

 A circuit or loop hike is one where you can start and end at the same point without having to go “out and back” on the same trail.
 By combining more than one trail, you’ll traverse different scenery and terrain.
 The beauty of these types of hikes is that you don’t have to get worried about getting lost – as long as you pay attention!

-This 5.5 mile loop trail is open to hikers and mountain bikers.
+This 5.5 mile loop trail is currently CLOSED to hikers and mountain bikers.
 The trail was built by Nelson County at the DelFosse Winery, with funds from the Virginia Department of Conservation and Recreation.

 The trail winds through a mountainside of massive rocks, new and old growth forest, and interesting flora and fauna.
 Views of the winery and surrounding mountains are spectacular.
 After your hike or ride, stop in for a wine tasting or pack your picnic and enjoy the scenery.
 Regular business hours are Wednesday-Sunday, 11am to 5pm.
 Children are welcome.
 Pets are welcome on a leash.

 For more information and directions, contact Delfosse Winery – 434-263-6100.